-Involuntary Commitment is a legal process that results in a person with mental illness being held by court order at a psychiatric hospital (or psychiatric unit within a general hospital) against his or her will.
+An Emergency Involuntary Admission is a process by which a person can be admitted to a psychiatric hospital (or psychiatric unit within a general hospital) against his or her will.

-Anyone, including health care providers and law enforcement officers, may request that a person be involuntarily admitted to a psychiatric hospital on an emergency basis.
+Anyone, including health care providers and law enforcement officers, may request that a person be involuntarily admitted to a psychiatric hospital.
 They do that by filling out Part 1 of the "Blue Paper".
 The person making the request must state:

 The person making the request must also provide name and address of the proposed patient's guardian, spouse, parent, adult child, next of kin, or (if none of those exists) friend, so that the hospital can fulfill its obligation to notify that person.

 What Happens After Some One Starts a Blue Paper?

 The person making the request then finds a doctor or other clinical person to do a “certifying examination.”
 The examination is usually done by crisis staff or hospital staff.

 The examiner completes Part 2 of the Blue Paper and must make an official statement that the person examined:

 - Has a mental illness; and